wearethoughtfox/wearethoughtfox/_blog/2016-04-25-responsive-typography.md

 4. Clear colour contrast
 5. Discern text and images

-So many people have written great things on this subject, but I find these points in my notes and wanted to get them down.
+So many people have written great things on this subject, but I found these points in my notes and wanted to get them down.